create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **from** (items: Iterable\<any\> | ArrayLike\<any\>, mapFn: (element: any, index: number) => SFVec4d/f, thisArg?: any): MFVec4d/f

 Returns a new `MFVec4d/f` field initialized with the values from the specified iterable.

+#### **fromArray** (values: number []): MFVec4d/f

+Creates a new field of the corresponding type initialized with the values from the specified flat array.
+The array length must be multiple of the components size of one element.

 ### Instance Creation Method(s)